 Heirloom Tomato Pomodoro Penne Pasta

-Summer Staples: Tieghan Gerard from Half Baked Harvest works a summer favorite into this dish—heirloom tomatoes—to make a colorful pasta of simple yet indulgent flavors.
-Thanks to the addition of parmesan rinds to the sauce and ricotta cheese for topping, you'll probably whip this up more than once this summer.
+Summer Staples: Tieghan Gerard from Half Baked Harvest works a summer favorite into this penne pasta dish—heirloom tomatoes—to make a colorful pasta of simple yet indulgent flavors.
+Thanks to the addition of parmesan rinds to the sauce and ricotta cheese for topping, you'll probably whip this up more than once over the summer.

 Hot Tip: "Gotta have the parmesan rinds," she says.
 "It's a must and really adds the flavor needed to create such an amazing sauce."